How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 Why Does Dust and Rust Clog?

-There’re so many reasons dust and rust clog inside the orbital sander which makes it slow down.
+There are so many reasons dust and rust clog inside the orbital sander which makes it slow down.

-Here’re the main reasons for the clogging of dust and rust inside the orbital sander,
+Here are the main reasons for the clogging of dust and rust inside the orbital sander,

-• Dust particles with opposite charges attract and stick-on electrical orbital sanders
+• Dust particles with opposite charges attract and stick on electrical orbital sanders

 • Poor maintenance